Why are people drawn to Jetty Fishing or Pier Fishing?

 There are so many bait fish living around the average Jetty or Pier, you just need to decide which method you are going to use to catch what you need for your days fishing.

-For those just learning about fishing on Jetties or simply new to fishing I would strongly recommend heeding the Golden Rule….
+For those just learning about jetty fishing or simply new to fishing I would strongly recommend heeding the Golden Rule….
 “Keep it Simple” I would not recommend throwing a brand new Cast Net over the rails as the odds are against you getting it back in working order!
 Stick with the time proven method – Bait Jigs.
 Simply tie one end to your main line and tie a sinker to the other, drop it over the side, let it hit the bottom and start a gentle lift and drop motion (Jigging) and if the bait is there you will stand a very good chance of having bait in the bucket before you know it.

 If you really want to use a net, consider a Hoop Net, this is the same mesh as a cast net on a metal ring, however you lower this gently into the water until it has about 60-80cm of water over it and start to throw small amounts of burley to attract the bait fish over the top of the net.
 Once they are feeding over the net you quickly lift the net ans surprise the fish.
 Pick out the ones you want and return the rest to the water for next time.